ICOS-Carbon-Portal/python-tools/README.md

 - `end`: A string value representing the end datetime for slicing raw data.
 - `group`: The value of this setting controls the binning of the raw data.
 It can be set to "M" for monthly bins or "W" for weekly bins.
-- title_period: A string value that controls the time period in the title of the `.png` plot.
+- `title_period`: A string value that controls the time period in the title of the `.png` plot.
-- side_title_period: A string value that controls the time period in the side title of the `.png` plot.
+- `side_title_period`: A string value that controls the time period in the side title of the `.png` plot.
-- file_name_period: A string value that controls the time period in the names of the `.png` and `.csv` files.
+- `file_name_period`: A string value that controls the time period in the names of the `.png` and `.csv` files.
-- output_dir: The location where the generated files will be saved.
+- `output_dir`: The location where the generated files will be saved.
-- version_output: A boolean value that determines whether files are saved directly in output_dir or in timestamped subdirectories.
+- `version_output`: A boolean value that determines whether files are saved directly in output_dir or in timestamped subdirectories.